COMMERCIAL ATE AFTER THE EVENT INSURANCE

 Clients, with the help from their lawyers, will decide on which elements of cover are required, and also on the estimated overall potential loss if the case were to lose at trial.
 This potential loss figure or EML (Estimated Maximum Loss), is usually the amount (limit of indemnity) that would be sought from an ATE insurer before proceedings are issued.

-Ideally ATE insurance should be taken out at the start of the formal dispute (from an insurers perspective anyway) but we know this doesn’t happen in reality.
+Ideally commercial ATE insurance should be taken out at the start of the formal dispute (from an insurers perspective anyway) but we know this doesn’t happen in reality.
 Some lawyers will try and run the case up to proceedings being issued uninsured, on the basis that if it settles, the claimant would be left with more of their award, which is true.

 However, the costs risk changes once proceedings are issued, as the claimant is then liable for the other sides costs if the case eventually fails, or is discontinued or abandoned.
-This usually focuses the clients and the lawyers minds on risk mitigation, and an ATE insurance policy will then be sought.
+This usually focuses the clients and the lawyers minds on risk mitigation, and a commercial ATE insurance policy will then be sought.

 Commercial ATE Insurance Risk Assessment

-When a lawyer submits a case for ATE insurance, the underwriter will usually follow some sort of risk assessment process, containing the following processes;
+When a lawyer submits a case for commercial ATE insurance, the underwriter will usually follow some sort of risk assessment process, containing the following processes;

 The submitted legal case is reviewed and many are filtered out for simply not fitting within the underwriters prescribed risk appetite.

 The underwriter/s will review the submission to ensure all the appropriate documentation has been provided.
 This is likely to include;